contributor-experience/handbook/CONTRIBUTE.md

 Never made an open source contribution before?
 Wondering how contributions work in our project?
 Here's a quick rundown!

-1. Find an issue that you are interested in addressing or a content page or feature that you would like to add.
+1. Find an issue that you are interested in addressing or decide on content or feature that you would like to add.

 2. Fork the [Contributor Experience Handbook repository](https://github.com/contributor-experience/handbook) to your GitHub profile.
 This means that you will have a copy of the repository `<github-username>/handbook.`